Parlito/AgroGuideAPP/README.md

-Aplicativo em React-Native com o foco na área da agricultura.
-O projeto é pessoal e serviu como teste e estudos.
+Aplicativo em React-Native com a temática de agricultura.
+O projeto é pessoal e serviu como testes e estudos.

+"React-Native application with an agriculture theme.
+The project is personal and served as tests and studies."